SConaway/m5stack-timelapse/README.md

 # m5stack-timelapse

-A nodejs/arduino combo to take photos every _ minutes.
+A nodejs/arduino combo to take photos every \_ minutes.
+The photos are then uploaded to a server via wifi.